Wagner Ecology Lab

 Card image

-Martin Hinojosa, MSc student
+Martin Hinojosa, MSc Student

 I completed my undergraduate studies in Ecosystem Engineering at the Ikiam Amazon Regional University, in Ecuador.
 I participated in research projects at the interface of ecology and tropical forest biology, and I am interested in many questions involving biodiversity management and conservation.
 My research project focuses on assessing the degree of spread of Caragana arborescens and the factors that favor its invasiveness in the Central Parkland and the Central Mixedwood subregions of Alberta.